-Latest people reported the number as that of "HouseCalls, no one there"
+Latest people reported the number as that of "none, HouseCalls"

 These people call me every day, but never leave a message.
 If only I knew who they are, it may be that they are someone I wish to speak with.
 They may be missing out on a satisfactory solicitation by not leaving me a message.
 Most sane people do NOT answer unknown numbers, but DO call back when the message is of importance or interest to them.

 ...Otay kids and fellow elders, I've got the straight skinny on this number.
 After having been pummeled with 5-7 calls a day for the past three weeks - including weekends and after 9pm CST, ferchrissakes! - I decided to get to the bottom of the matter and share the results here on 800notes as this site has helped me numerous times in the past in determining whether or not to block the number.
 In this case, it turns out that HouseCalls is a legit service provider.
 Sort of.
 My research determined the following facts about HouseCalls and how they operate:

 a) First off, HouseCalls is a legit service provided by Care Improvement Plus.
 It's offered once a year to their members free of charge - or so they claim - and that it's part of their efforts to "find new ways [CIP] can assist you with your medical issues."

 b) It does involve a home visit by a "qualified medical practitioner", which for quite a number of people is an uncomfortable situation, as these days the only time a "qualified medical practitioner" comes to your door is when an EMS team has pulled up in an ambulance to take you to the ER.
 Or the morgue.
 In fact, most patients -prefer- to have their medical issues examined and addressed at an actual medical facility, especially if they don't want other family members involved, or even if they simply don't let strangers in their homes regardless of their credentials.
 Legitimacy of said notwithstanding.